 The menu plan said ratatouille and polenta, but I really didn’t feel like cooking it.
 This is what I came up with instead.
 This is versatile: add whatever vegetables you like.
 A handful of Kalamata olives would go nicely.
 Fresh basil instead of dried tastes sensational.
 Add a dollop of cream at the end for a bit of, well, creaminess.
 We always have a little bacon in the freezer, but for a true pantry staple pasta dish, leave the bacon (and even the vegetables) out and it still tastes good.

-Heat frypan and sauté bacon for a minute or two.
+- Heat a frypan and sauté bacon for a minute or two.
 Add onion, garlic and capsicum and sauté until the onion is translucent.

-Add the mushrooms and dried basil and toss for a minute or two before adding the tomatoes.
+- Add the mushrooms and dried basil and toss for a minute or two before adding the tinned tomatoes.

-Bring to the boil and simmer for a couple of minutes to reduce the sauce slightly.
+- Bring to the boil and simmer for five minutes to reduce the sauce slightly.

 Melissa Goodwin is a writer and the creator of Frugal and Thriving who has a passion for living frugally and encouraging people to thrive on any budget.
 The blog is nine years old and is almost like her eldest baby.
 Prior to being a blogger and mum (but not a mummy blogger), she worked as an accountant doing other people’s budgets, books and tax.